Expectations is one of those words that either conjures up positive or negative emotions.

 If you are looking for help in developing expectations or goals for your student, and documenting them as part of your homeschooling lesson plans, feel free to contact me or check out my team member page to find out more about the consulting services I offer special education homeschooling parents.

-You may also want to check out SPED Homeschool’s IEP Pinterest board and other SPED Homeschool team members who offer various special education homeschooling consulting services.
+You may also want to check out SPED Homeschool’s IEP Pinterest board and other SPED Homeschool’s Consulting Partners who offer various special education homeschooling consulting services.

 I am praying you and your child embrace how expectations can be a help and a hope in all your homeschooling endeavors.